 It's a scary and overwhelming thought, right?
 Well, it doesn't have to be.
 Buying a home is one of the biggest financial decisions you might ever make in your lifetime.
 Being prepared and researching ahead of time can make the process virtually hassle free.

-Whether you are a first time home buyer or an experienced buyer, make sure you are aware of these basic mortgage facts before obtaining a home loan:
+Whether you are a first time home buyer or an experienced buyer, make sure you are aware of these basic mortgage facts before obtaining a home loan.

 Tax returns, W2's, income statements, pay stubs, and bank statements.
 All documentation you should be prepared to hand over to your loan officer.
 Having these items in advance will also save you time during the loan process so can you get into your dream home faster.

 Unlike other loans, the interest you pay on your mortgage can be deducted from your taxes at the end of the year.
 This is one of the best perks of being a homeowner and could end up saving you big bucks.
-Be sure to ask your accountant about this credit after purchasing a home.
+Be sure to ask your tax professional about this credit after purchasing a home.

-Trying to apply for a home loan can seem very intimidating, but if you follow these steps you are bound for a much smoother transaction.
+Trying to apply for a home loan can seem intimidating, but if you follow these steps you are bound for a much smoother transaction.